lsptrsn/HybridVsData-driven_CSTR/README.md

 Please refer to the README files in each directory for instructions on how to use the models.

+## Dependencies

+For reproducibility, we have stored all dependencies and their versions in `environment.yml`.
+An virtual enviornment, namely `ptx_env' can be created using `conda` by using `conda env create -f environment.yml`.

 ## License
 This material is licensed under the MIT [LICENSE](LICENSE) and is free and provided as-is.